How to start writing an R package

 $ git config --local user.email "my-email@users.noreply.github.com"

-Now you have your repo (testpack) and it’s cloned to your local machine (it’s in ~/Projects/testpack) so you can work on it.
+Now that have your computer (testpack) and it’s cloned to your first machine (it’s in ~/Projects/testpack) so you can work on it.

-4. Fill the empty repo folder with the skeleton of an R package
+4. Fill the empty repo go with the skeleton of your R package

 ## Go to the folder that is one level up from the git repo